akinmiday/firebase-database-exporter/README.md

 If you encounter any issues or have questions, feel free to:

-- Open an issue on the [GitHub repository](https://github.com/akinmiday/firestore-data-exporter/issues).
+- Open an issue on the [GitHub repository](https://github.com/akinmiday/firebase-database-exporter/issues).
 - Reach out to me on Twitter: [@akinmiday](https://x.com/akinmiday).

 ---

-Enjoy exporting your Firestore data with ease! 🚀
+Enjoy exporting your Firebase data with ease! 🚀

 ---